Paudrig Lee

 News and Events

-Paudrig’s poetry has been: Shortlisted for Knocklyon Literary Festival 2025 Nominated for the Pushcart Prize 2025
+Paudrig’s poetry has been: Shortlisted for the Knocklyon Literary Festival 2025 Nominated for the Pushcart Prize 2025 Poetry Film Under Chestnut Trees featured in Indie Cork Film Festival 2025

 Chance Meeting – a new book of poetry from Paudrig Lee